-History, literature, composers, and related compositional techniques of Western art music, as well as introductory studies in composition.
-Prerequisites: Grade of C or higher in both MUS-3213 and MUS-3223 or equivalent.
+History, literature, composers and related compositional techniques of Western art music, as well as introductory studies in composition.
+Prerequisites: Grade of C or higher in MUS-3213 or MUS-3223.

 MUS-4313: Music for the Contemporary Church - 3 hours

 Planning music for the services of the church year.
 Study of the liturgical traditions and contemporary considerations.
 Prerequisite: MUS-2113 and MUS-2112.